perxpective/Cybersecurity-Therapy/SPIM/SPIM Chapter 2 - Incident Response Framework.md

 - Handling incidents at multiple locations
 	- If outsourcer is offsite, consider where outsourcer is located and how quickly it can have an incident response team at any facility and the cost
 - Maintaining incident response skills in-house
+	- Organisations that completely outsource incident response should strive to maintain incident response skills in-house
+	- As situation may arise where the outsourcer is unavailable

+### Dependencies Within Organisations
+- Incident response teams rely on the expertise, judgement and abilities of others, including:
+	- Management
+	- Information security
+	- Telecommunications
 	-